Kazakhstan Neo Nomad Visa — Kazakhstan

 Source 1 | Source 2

-• Bank statement: The last six months, showing the required monthly income of at least $3,000.
+• Bank statement: Covers the past six months and shows stable monthly income of at least $3,000.

-• Tax return: A return issued by the competent authority in your country of citizenship.
+• Tax return: Issued by the competent authority in your country of citizenship.

 • Criminal record certificate: From your country of citizenship or permanent residence.